abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ## Frequently asked questions

-**Q: Does this need a fork of hls4ml?** A: No. Sections 4–6 use `fastmachinelearning/hls4ml` main, unmodified.
-Sections 7–10 are AMD Vitis and XRT tooling.

 **Q: Why can't hls4ml just build the bitstream itself?** A: On main today, no backend produces a U55C bitstream. `VitisAccelerator`
 ([PR #991](https://github.com/fastmachinelearning/hls4ml/pull/991)) does exactly this but